TyndallJ/mymajorproject/proposal.md

 - Character with gun
 - bullets that kill enemies
 - Character movement
-- Enemies that are attracted to main character that come in waves
+- Enemies that are attracted to main character that come in waves from 4 random directions
 - Title/Start Screen
 - End Screen
 - Character health
 - levels
 - boss levels
+- collision detection
+-